spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   - :ref:`calwebb_spec2 <calwebb_spec2>` pipeline rules for MIRI is to produce ``output_type=multi``.
   - :ref:`calwebb_spec3 <calwebb_spec3>` pipeline rules for MIRI is to produce ``output_type=band``.

+``linear_wavelength [boolean]``
+Sets the wavelength range of the output cubes (default is True).
+Currently, this option is limited to NIRSpec data and can be used with prism data to create non-linear wavelength cubes.
+Whether MIRI cubes have linear or non-linear wavelength dimensions is determined by the bands and channels included in the cubes.

 The following arguments control the size and sampling characteristics of the output IFU cube.